 Credit @grantcottage on Instagram

 On the slope of Mt.
 McGregor, time is frozen still where Ulysses S. Grant, the 18th president of the United States, spent his final weeks with his family.
 Today, the cottage where Grant completed his memoirs, considered some of the most significant works of American non-fiction, remains essentially the same as it did back in 1885.
-On Saturday afternoons in the fall, guided hiking tours are offered, perfect for those who want to dive into the fascinating history of the mountain while enjoying the splendid colors of this beautiful location.
+On Friday mornings in the fall, guided hiking tours are offered, perfect for those who want to dive into the fascinating history of the mountain while enjoying the splendid colors of this beautiful location.

 Hyde Hall Mansion and Covered Bridge